larsxschneider/Xcode-Scripting-Interface/README.md

 ## Build Instructions

-You might want to make a [class dump](http://www.codethecode.com/projects/class-dump/) of the DevToolsCore framework of your development environment.
+You might want to make a [class dump](http://www.codethecode.com/projects/class-dump/) of the DevToolsCore framework of your development environment (there is a class dump in `Source/Libraries/DevToolsCoreHeader`):

 `class-dump -H -S -I /Developer/Library/PrivateFrameworks/DevToolsCore.framework/DevToolsCore`

-INstall boost:
+You need to install boost (e.g. via homebrew):
-brew install boost
+`brew install boost`

-cp ~/bin/xcodescript /usr/local/bin/
+Open the Xcode project and build both targets.

 ## Contact